goodrain-apps/wordpress/Readme.md

 ```
 $ docker-compose -f somepath/docker-compose.yaml up -d
 ```

+Visit http://localhost:8080 to open the wordpress settings page.

 The following environment variables are also honored for configuring your WordPress instance: